 And some police are victims.
 Blue Lives Matter’s history of their early days continues with a brief mention of Officers Rafael Ramos and Wenjian Liu, who were killed in December 2014 by someone who seems to have been seeking revenge for the deaths of Mike Brown and Eric Garner.
 However, the organization’s narrative quickly moves away from Officers Ramos and Liu and back to Darren Wilson, concluding with, “The officers who founded this organization were motivated by the heroic actions of Officer Darren Wilson, and many others, and decided to create this organization in the hopes that it could prevent more officers from being hurt.”

 This celebration of actions like Darren Wilson’s killing of Michael Brown as “heroic” is a central aspect of the Blue Lives Matter movement.
 For example, there has been an outpouring of support for Betty Shelby, who shot and killed Terence Crutcher.
-This is not just a cultural phenomenon but an institutional one; Daniel Pantaleo, who choked and killed Eric Garner, saw a pay raise to $120,000-per-year afterwards.
-The message being sent to many police is that, if they kill an unarmed person, they either simply get praised by their peers and employers or become a celebrated martyr like Darren Wilson.
+This is not just a cultural phenomenon but an institutional one; Daniel Pantaleo, who choked and killed Eric Garner, saw his salary raise to $120,000 afterwards.
+The message being sent to many police is that if they kill an unarmed person, they either simply get praised by their peers and employers or become a celebrated martyr like Darren Wilson.

 Of course, to present people like Darren Wilson as heroes, their victims must be presented as villains.
 This is where the rhetoric surrounding the tweeted video from Charlotte becomes so crucial to Blue Lives Matter’s core message.
 If shooters like Darren Wilson are actually victims and heroes, and the people they shoot are the true villains, then each and every time police shoot someone, it is another example of police on the defense in a nationwide war on them by predominately black aggressors.

-While it might make for a provoking narrative, the idea that police, and not black people, are the ones under attack is not supported by data.
-As Dr. GS Potter notes in The Huffington Post, the murder rate for the general population in the US is 5.6 per 100,00.
+While it might make for a provoking narrative, the idea that police and not black people are the ones under attack is not supported by data.
+As Dr. GS Potter notes in The Huffington Post, the murder rate for the general population in the US is 5.6 per 100,000.
 For firefighters and EMTs, it is 6.1 and 7.0 per 100,000 respectively.
 For police, the murder rate is just 4 per 100,000.
-Even when considering more causes of death than just murder (a police officer is more likely to be killed in a traffic accident, for example, than by gunfire), police officer remains far from the most dangerous job in the US, with fatal injury rates significantly below those of professions like logging worker, fisher, pilot, roofer, and refuse collector.
+Even when considering more causes of death than just murder (a police officer is more likely to be killed in a traffic accident, for example, than by gunfire), the position of police officer remains far from the most dangerous job in the United States, with fatal injury rates significantly below those of professions like logging worker, fisher, pilot, roofer, and refuse collector.

-To put it more simply, in 2015, 42 police were shot and killed in the line of duty.
-Meanwhile, 990 people were fatally shot by police in the same year.
+To put it more simply, in 2015, forty-two police were shot and killed in the line of duty.
+Meanwhile, nine hundred and ninety people were fatally shot by police in the same year.
 Even the most basic message of Blue Lives Matter requires a complete disregard for reality.

-Through their inversion of the truth, Blue Lives Matter is not calling for respect and peace, but for fear.
-It is in this environment of fear that the rate of police shootings have remained unhindered, continuing roughly at the same rate as in 2015 (of course, there was no consistent data being collected prior to Black Lives Matter’s beginnings in 2014).
+Through their inversion of the truth, Blue Lives Matter is not calling for respect and peace but for fear.
+It is in this environment of fear that the rate of police shootings has remained unhindered, continuing roughly at the same rate every year since 2015 (of course, there was no consistent data being collected prior to Black Lives Matter’s beginnings in 2014).

 This remarkably unchanged data may come as a slight surprise considering the efforts made by many communities (and at least some city governments and police departments) to prevent police shootings since 2014.
 However, on a national scale, the redoubled culture of fear and racism among police outweighs whatever minor reforms that have been put in place so far.

 Blue Lives Matter focuses on more than just police, but it always comes back to the core theme of xenophobia and fear-mongering.
-For example, one of the most-talked about topics on the most popular Blue Lives Matter twitter account and the #BlueLivesMatter hashtag is Donald Trump; support for Trump and support for Blue Lives Matter seems to go hand-in-hand.
-Even the much less popular “BlueLivesMtr” twitter (a more official account of the Blue Lives Matter nonprofit that mostly retweets news articles) has come out in support of the candidate.
-The connection between Blue Lives Matter and Trump goes beyond a shared conservatism, and actually tells us a lot about the nature of Blue Lives Matter and its rhetoric of fear.
+For example, one of the most talked about topics on the most popular Blue Lives Matter Twitter account and the #BlueLivesMatter hashtag is Donald Trump; support for Trump and support for Blue Lives Matter seems to go hand-in-hand.
+Even the much less popular “BlueLivesMtr” Twitter (a more official account of the Blue Lives Matter nonprofit that mostly retweets news articles) has come out in support of Trump.
+The connection between Blue Lives Matter and Trump goes beyond a shared conservatism, and it actually tells us a lot about the nature of Blue Lives Matter and its rhetoric of fear.

-Many have argued that Trump’s xenophobic rhetoric could incite racist violence, pointing to the rough turns many Trump rallies have already taken.
+Many have argued that Trump’s xenophobic rhetoric incites racist violence, pointing to the rough turns many Trump rallies have taken.
 Of course, Trump’s racist fear-mongering is hardly new to America, and it didn’t take a Trump presidency for racist violence become institutionalized.
 Blue Lives Matter is the quintessential Trump-era organization, fueled by — and inciting — fear and hatred of marginalized groups.